 - If you register for a summer University Extension course, you must pay for the course before you will have access to the internship application.

-- Complete the online Internship Application (https://utdirect.utexas.edu/apps/comm/coweb/internships/).
-You MUST be registered for a Moody internship course (either in-residence or through University Extension) before you will have access to this application.
+- You MUST be registered for a Moody internship course (either in-residence or through University Extension) before you can fill out an application.

-- You must pay for the summer University Extension course and receive your email receipt before you will have access to the internship application.
+- You must pay for the summer University Extension course and receive your email receipt before you can fill out an application.

-- Add the email@example.com email address to your accepted contacts list so the emails regarding your application do not go to your spam folder.
+- Send an email to firstname.lastname@example.org.
+Let them know you've successfully registered for ADV 395 and need to complete the internship application.
+Be sure to add this email address to your accepted contacts list so the emails regarding your application do not go to your spam folder.

 - Secure Approvals.